uct-cbio/bacterial_variant_calling/README.md

 ## Credits
 This pipeline was developed by members of the Bioinformatics Support Team (BST) at the University of Cape Town.
 Dr.
 Jon Ambler is a member of CIDRI-Africa, and the main developer of this pipeline, using the layout and documentation outlined by Dr Katie Lennard and Gerrit Botha.
+Adapted from the nf-core/rnaseq pipeline.

 Additional thanks to Paolo Di Tommaso, the developer of NextFlow, for their help troubleshooting.